george-pov/YTSkedy/docs/api/persistence.md

 1. `AzureStorage:TemplatesTableName`
 2. Default: `Templates`

+The host registers two more keyed `TableClient` instances for platform publishing, each with its own table name lookup:

+1. `AzureStorage:PlatformsTableName`, default `Platforms`.
+2. `AzureStorage:PlatformPublicationsTableName`, default `PlatformPublications`.

-The templates client reuses the same connection string lookup above.
+The templates, platforms, and platform-publications clients reuse the same connection string lookup above.

 For local development, use Azurite with `AzureWebJobsStorage` set to `UseDevelopmentStorage=true` in the ignored Azure Functions